 4. Roland V-Drums Acoustic Design VAD506

-VAD506 is the next to flagship model that is made to have a complete acoustic look and feel while playing.
+The VAD506 is the original flagship kit from Roland V-Drums Acoustic Design VAD506 (though the release of the VAD706, which we have listed below, now puts it in second place in this series) that is made to have a complete acoustic look and feel while playing.
 This means that the VAD506, instead of having pads and triggers, has full-sized drums shells.
 This allows for the drums to be played the same as you would play acoustic drums.

 As for the module, it’s the same module (TD27) as the previous set on this list has.
 As we mentioned, it has most of the options that the flagship modules have and it will last you for years to come.

 The Roland TD-50KVX is a top of the line electronic drum set that shows everything that the technology has to offer at this time.
 It’s a high-budget kit but you can be sure that you’re buying the best of the best on the market and that this investment will last for a very long time.

 This set is powered by TD50 module, which gives you Prismatic Sound Modelling and an unprecedented level of versatility when playing and recording.
 Learn more about this range in our Roland TD-50 review.